ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

 ## Exposed Contracts

 All integrations should include two classes designed to be exposed and consumed by solutions - an `OCIntegrationConfig` and an `OCIntegrationCommand`.
-The config is a POCO which contains properties for all the environment variables and secrets needed to authenticate to the service.
+The config is a POCO which contains `string` properties for all the environment variables needed to authenticate to the service.
 The command exposes the functionality of your integration through methods.
 For an example service called "Mississippi" you would create the classes below.

 ```c#
 public class MississippiConfig : OCIntegrationConfig